cjgdev/midi-markdown/docs/getting-started/quickstart.md

-# Getting Started with MIDI Markup Language
+# Getting Started with MIDI Markdown

-Get up and running with MML in 5 minutes.
+Get up and running with MMD in 5 minutes.

 ## What is MML?

-MIDI Markup Language (MML) is a human-readable, text-based format for creating MIDI sequences.
+MIDI Markdown (MML) is a human-readable, text-based format for creating MIDI sequences.
 Write MIDI commands in a simple, markdown-inspired syntax and compile them to standard MIDI files.

 ## Prerequisites